allanchua101/sana/README.md

 ### Account-wide DynamoDB Table Distribution by Region

-You can use the `ddb-region-distribution` command to get the account-wide DynamoDB table count.
+You can use the `ddb-region-distribution` command to get DynamoDB Table count per region

 ```sh
 $ sana ddb-region-distribution --profile foo